dunlop-ben/helm-cheat-sheet/README.md

 #### .helmignore

-The .helmignore file is used to specify files that should not be packaged with a chart.
+The '.helmignore' file is used to specify files that should not be packaged with a chart.